PMarrhia02/Documents/README.md

 # Documents
-This branch contains documentation of Learning i acquired through theoretically knowledge and hands-on-practice on Figma.
+This branch contains documentation of Learning i acquired through theoretically knowledge and hands-on-practice on Jira.